-How to bring a wrongful dismissal claim against your employer
+How to bring a wrongful dismissal claim against your employer in New Zealand

 If you can show you have been wrongfully (or "unjustifiably") dismissed, you can bring a personal grievance claim against your employer to the Employment Relations Authority.
 For information on personal grievances, see How to bring a personal grievance against your employer.